-Multiple APT Processes: step-by-step
+Multiple APT Processes: automatic

 Example: The Revoice Pro Session shown below has 4 vocal tracks.
 One Guide (Lead Vox1), 2 Dub tracks (Lead Vox2, Lead Vox3) and a Harmony (Harm1), plus a music backing track.

 TIP: If clipping is heard when playing multiple tracks simultaneously, set Revoice Pro's Master Volume control lower (e.g. to -6 dB).